mikenguyen13/data_analysis/_book/06-nonlinear-regession.md

     -   `fn = function(theta) y - nonlinear_model(theta, x)` is the residual function, i.e., observed minus predicted.
 4. The `fit$par` provides the estimated parameters after the algorithm converges.

+Figure \@ref(fig:fig-gauss-newton-levenberg-marquardt) compares the simulated observations with the curve recovered by the Gauss-Newton / Levenberg-Marquardt solver.

 ``` r
 # Visualize the data and the fitted model